 It is a defence to publishing defamatory material if the publisher can prove that the material was unlikely to cause harm.

 The first step in any defamation case is to speak to a qualified disputes lawyer before issuing a concerns notice.
 It is important to consider then what defences are available to a publisher before commencing legal proceedings.
-If you believe someone has published defamatory material about you, get in touch with our disputes team on 1300 544 755.
+If you believe someone has published defamatory material about you, get in touch with LegalVision’s dispute resolution team on 1300 544 755 or fill out the form on this page.

 Was this article helpful?